Here in the Real World: The Performance of Alternative Beta

-We provide first empirical evidence of the long-term realized performance of alternative beta strategies.
-Despite diversified risk premia portfolios achieving satisfactory Sharpe ratios of 0.80 – 1.07 over the past decade, we show that up to two thirds of the performance can be explained by exposure to traditional benchmarks.
+We examine the realized performance of alternative beta strategies using a database of returns since 2008.
+Despite diversified portfolios of risk premia strategies offered by global investment banks achieving satisfactory Sharpe ratios of 0.80 – 1.07 during the decade to 2017, up to two thirds of the performance can be explained by exposure to traditional benchmarks.
+Furthermore, the outcomes are very sensitive to the estimated all-in fees incurred by investors.
 We find no evidence of positive alpha in the aggregate industry returns, and document a pattern of time-varying, asymmetric, and statistically significant betas to global equities and bonds.
-We highlight the sensitivity of the results to strategy fees and identify an economically meaningful survivorship bias in publicly available strategy data.
+Our results suggest that the poor performance of the strategies in 2018-20 was not an aberration, but rather a continuation of patterns already present in earlier data.
+The findings are representative of the wider risk premia industry, as returns of managed alternative risk premia funds and those of diversified investment bank strategy portfolios appear closely aligned.

 Keywords: Alternative Beta, Risk Premia, Factor Investing, Trading Strategies, Investment Strategies